Ferrari plugs in, gets current with new SF90 Stradale supercar

-Having dipped their toes into the sea of electrification with the mild hybrid Ferrari LaFerrari, the Italian automaker is wading in a little deeper with the new SF90 Stradale.
-The new supercar features a plug-in hybrid powertrain producing more power than the LaFerrari.
-In fact, the SF90 Stradale will be its most powerful production car to date.
+Having dipped its toes into the sea of electrification with the mild hybrid Ferrari LaFerrari, the Italian automaker is wading in a little deeper with the new SF90 Stradale.
+The new hypercar features a plug-in hybrid powertrain producing more power than the LaFerrari.
+In fact, the SF90 Stradale will be Ferrari’s most powerful production car to date.

-Ferrari claims the car will sprint from 0-62 mph in 2.5 seconds, but with the field of cars capable of such mind-numbing acceleration expanding, that’s a feat hardly worth noting.
-0-124 mph is where you can actually start to shake out which hypercar is faster, and Ferrari says the SF90 Stradale will hit that speed in a mere 6.7 seconds.
+Ferrari claims the car will sprint from 0–62 mph in 2.5 seconds, but with the field of cars capable of such mind-numbing acceleration expanding, that’s a feat hardly worth noting.
+The SF90 Stradale’s 0–124 mph time is where you can actually start to shake out which hypercar is faster, and Ferrari says the SF90 Stradale will hit that speed in a mere 6.7 seconds.

 That’s quicker than the Lamborghini Aventador, McLaren P1, and the Porsche 918 Spyder.